- Introduction

 What should I do if I suspect I’ve over-tightened a fastener?

-Yes, if you suspect over-tightening, carefully loosen the fastener and re-tighten it to the appropriate torque specification to avoid damage.
+If you think you’ve over-tightened a fastener, gently loosen it and then re-tighten it to the correct torque specification to prevent any damage.

 How does temperature affect hand tight torque?